 Appraisals are almost always required by conventional lenders.
 An appraisal is your best option for obtaining the most accurate property value.
 When an appraisal is completed, you receive a detailed report on the property itself, as well as real estate value of home recently sold in the surrounding area.
 If you are not using a conventional lender or have limited time and money for an appraisal, the options below may be best.

 Cost: $100 to $250

-Known for providing an accurate property value and being completed quickly at a great price, BPO is most often used when purchasing a mortgage note.
-A more simplistic version of an appraisal that also offers information on the property and the surrounding area, BPOs lack some of the details appraisals have.
+BPO’s are known for providing an accurate property value and being completed quickly at a great price.
+BPO’s are most often used when purchasing a mortgage note.
+It is a simpler version of an appraisal that also offers information on the property and the surrounding area.
+BPO’s lack some of the details appraisals have, it is a general overview.
 As a result, a conventional bank may not accept a BPO when considering a loan.

 Comparative Market Analysis (CMA)